Korban

 In Judaism, the korban (קָרְבָּן), also spelled qorban or corban, is any of a variety of sacrificial offerings described and commanded in the Torah.
 The plural form is korbanot, korbanoth, or korbanos.

-The term korban primarily refers to sacrificial offerings given from humans to God for the purpose of doing homage, winning favor, or securing pardon.
-The object sacrificed was usually an animal that was ritually slaughtered and then transferred from the human to the divine realm by being burned on an altar.
+The term korban primarily refers to sacrificial offerings given by humans to God to show homage, win favor, or secure pardon.
+The object sacrificed was usually an animal that was ritually slaughtered and then transferred from the human to the divine realm by being burned upon an altar.
+Other sacrifices included grain offerings, which were made from flour and oil instead of meat.

-After the destruction of the Second Temple, sacrifices were prohibited because there was no longer a Temple, the only place allowed by halakha for sacrifices.
-Offering of sacrifices was briefly reinstated during the Jewish–Roman wars of the second century AD and was continued in certain communities thereafter.
+After the destruction of the Second Temple, sacrifices were prohibited because there was no longer a Temple in which to offer them—the only location permitted by Halakha and biblical law for sacrifices.
+The offering of sacrifices was briefly reinstated during the Jewish–Roman wars of the second century CE.